sergeystets/learn-git/README.md

 # learn-git
-the aim of the project is to learn how to use Git
+the aim of the project is to learn how to use Git.